Contents

 Excessive Light.

-With their flat or angled positions, skylights collect dirt and debris at a higher rate than windows.
-If you rarely clean your windows, you’ll require to clean up the skylight more often.
-Plus, mounting the roof is the only method to clean the outside of a skylight.
+With their flat or angled positions, skylights collect dirt and particles at a higher rate than windows.
+If you occasionally tidy your windows, you’ll require to clean the skylight more frequently.
+Plus, mounting the roof is the only method to clean up the beyond a skylight.

-The majority of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the higher the price.
-If your roof opening does not fit one of the listed below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement choice on this list.
+Many standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the greater the price.
+If your roof opening does not fit among the listed below sizes, expect to pay at least 25% more for the unit than the next-closest standard choice on this list.

 16-by-16 inches$ 150– $600.